bengsoon/language_modeling_LOTR/README.md

 # lstm_lord_of_the_rings
-Text Generation LSTM Model for Lord of The Rings
+Language Model trained with LSTM model on Lord of The Rings corpus.